-they should focus on, and what the outputs should be or in what form.
-There has also been no process established to make decisions in that regard.
+COP26 established an annual MRT on pre-2030 mitigation ambition but offered no further guidance on how these meetings should be organized or conducted, what they should focus on, or what the outputs should be or in what form.
+At the time of writing, there has also been no process established to make decisions in that regard.

 Consideration will need to be given to answering these open questions and for how best to prepare for the first MRT at COP27.
-This could involve:

-- intersessional discussions at the technical and political level - discussions at the pre-COP - a role for the current and in-coming Presidencies to facilitate preparations.
+This could involve pre/intersessional discussions at the technical and political level and a role for the in-coming COP27 Presidency to facilitate preparations.